2008–09 Toronto Maple Leafs season

 The 2008–09 Toronto Maple Leafs season was the franchise's 92nd, and their 82nd as the Maple Leafs.
-The Leafs did not qualify for the playoffs for the fourth consecutive season.
+The Leafs did not qualify for the playoffs for the fourth consecutive season for the first time in franchise history.

 Offseason

 The Leafs faced an off-season challenge to hire a general manager.
 Brian Burke was a favourite for the position held by interim general manager Cliff Fletcher, but Burke opted to stay with the Anaheim Ducks.
 He was not given permission to talk to the Leafs about their vacancy by Ducks owner Henry Samueli.
 Burke had one more year left on his contract as the general manager of the Ducks, and those close to him say he was interested in the Maple Leafs' job.

 On May 7, the Leafs fired head coach Paul Maurice, along with two assistant coaches, after missing the playoffs in back-to-back seasons.
 On May 8, the Leafs asked the Vancouver Canucks permission to speak to Dave Nonis about hiring him for a position with the club.

 In mid-May, there were rumours that Wayne Gretzky was in the running for a position with the Maple Leafs.
 Gretzky responded to the rumours linking him to the Toronto Maple Leafs by stating that his focus was on the Phoenix Coyotes and developing their young talent.

 On June 10, Ron Wilson was hired as the new head coach of the Toronto Maple Leafs.
 Wilson was fired in May by the San Jose Sharks after the Sharks lost to the Dallas Stars in the second round of the NHL playoffs.
 Wilson has also coached the Anaheim Ducks and the Washington Capitals.
 The former U.S. college player spent parts of three NHL seasons with the Leafs in the 1970s.

 The Toronto Maple Leafs hired Al Coates as their player-personnel director on June 16.
 Coates comes to Toronto after spending the previous six seasons with Anaheim.
 Coates has spent more than 30 years in pro hockey and has been part of two Stanley Cup-winning teams (2007 with the Anaheim Ducks and 1989 with the Calgary Flames).